 He got sober a year later, partially thanks to the Arlington Community Community Services Board requiring that he take medication.
-He’d utilizing them on and off since the’ 90s.
+He’d utilized their services on and off since the’ 90s.
 And in 2013, while waiting for an appointment with his therapist, Williams saw a flyer for an “addiction coach academy.”
 He asked his therapist about it and was encouraged to apply as soon as he reached the minimum of 2 years sobriety required to qualify.
 His therapist also connected him with a case manager who found funds for the training when Williams was ready.
 Since completing it, Williams went on to become a Certified Peer Recovery Specialist, which is recognized by 32 state health boards in the U.S. and he’s saving to pursue an international certification while he works on the clinical Jude House in Southern Maryland.
 Williams starts there on Sept.
 5 and finds significance in the name of where he ended up: St. Jude, in the Catholic faith, is the patron saint of lost causes.

 Williams has been sober and housed since 2012 and he worked with his therapist and psychologist to make a plan, under their supervision, to move off of medication.
 When reviewing a list of goals with his therapist during his final session, Williams realized he had accomplished everything he set out to do five years prior.
 Now, when people ask him what he needs, he says that his brothers and sisters at the shelter need plenty.
 People at the Del Ray market and people in his recovery group regularly donate clothes and other items, which Williams, who says he’s working on his epitaph, ferries to shelters and other service programs.